 Let’s see how to do that with an example.

-As always, we will modify our interface first:
+As always, we’ll modify our interface first:

 public interface ICompanyRepository { ... public Task<Company> GetCompanyEmployeesMultipleResults(int id); }